top of page

 At some point, Xu Xian gets caught between both ladies

-When I was younger, I used to be obsessed with Green Snake and the monk.
-I didn't much care for Xu Xian and White Snake.
-I thought Green Snake and the monk were the “it” couple.
-Well, I wanted this to be true, for personal reasons.
-Clearly, he ignored her so they're meant to be.
-He secretly loves her!
-Because that's what every handsome stoic guy does in a movie.
-And of course she wants to be with him because why would any girl not want to be with Vincent Zhao's Fa Hai?
-Screw it with Buddhism, this is a romance novel, damn it!
 But now, I'm not sure.
 Is it a romance?
 Or rather, is it a straight romance?
-I'm watching with less of an egocentric perspective, hopefully.
-There's a lot of same-sex behaviour between Green Snake and White Snake that went over my head.
-Stuff like them snuggling, that I assumed to be “oh they're snakes and that's what snakes do”, or “this is because Tsui Hark is a perv and he just wants to see lesbians on screen”.
-Which may be true, but it's also likely true to Lillian's text.
+I'm watching with less of a crazed, egocentric fan-girl perspective, hopefully.
+I realized there's a lot of same-sex behaviour between Green Snake and White Snake that went over my head.
+Green Snake has an obvious same-sex dance scene with the erotic dancer, I just didn't know what to make of it.
+Green Snake and White Snake snuggle on the roof, I assumed “oh they're snakes and that's what snakes do”, or “this is because Tsui Hark is a perv and he just wants to see lesbians on screen”.
+Which may be true, but it's also true to the text.
 Like, in every sex scene with White Snake, Green Snake is watching and imitating.
+Why is she doing that?
 And what's the motivation behind Green Snake working hard to become a human?
 It's not clear cut.
 Except she knows that White Snake wants to be a human.
 Her tryst with Fa Hai is more about winning than about love.
-I don't want to spoil the plot too much.
 The text is more about Green Snake's relationship with White Snake, despite the men's heavy presence.

 ree